What can we replace in the technology and keep in Ajax? If we replace JavaScript by another language, is it always Ajax?

 Ajax does not therefore designate something rigid, even if we stick to components originally described in the article by J. J. Garrett (see link below).

 Finally, Ajax is replaced by a more powerful protocol, WebSocket, allowing interactions between client and server at the initiative of either party.
-However, the XHR object does not become obsolete and remains useful on dynamic pages whose changes depend only on the user.
+Another function, Fetch, relies on Promise and simplify the interaction.
+However, the XHR object does not become obsolete and remains useful if you want your scripts working on all browsers inclunding the older ones.